PowerPointLabs/PowerPointLabs-Website/_docs/e-learning-lab.md

 By default, eLL uses text-to-speech voices that comes with your Windows.
 However, it is possible to use the following additional voice options in eLL.

-* Microsoft Azure Speech services -- refer to the [`Adding Microsoft Azure Speech Services` section] for instructions.
+* Microsoft Azure Speech services -- refer to the <a href="#create-azure-account">Adding Microsoft Azure Speech Services</a> for instructions.

-* IBM Watson Speech Services -- refer to this [`Adding IBM Watson Voice Options` section] for instructions.
+* IBM Watson Speech Services -- refer to the <a href="#create-ibm-account">Adding IBM Watson Speech Services</a> for instructions.

 ## <a class="anchor-bookmark" id="eLL-ui"></a> User Interface